Predator Panic - Reality Check on Sex Offenders skeptical

 Department of Justice study issued by the National Center for Missing

-and Exploited Children ("The Youth Internet Safety Survey") that asked
+and Exploited Children ("The Youth Internet Safety Survey")

 1,501 American teens between 10 and 17 about their online experiences.